Esther Mellinger Stief

 Sr. Sandy Kiefer

-An early and steadfast champion of Crossroads Foundation, Sr. Sandy Kiefer has been a part of our organization for over 30 years, serving in every capacity from Counselor to Executive Director.
-Currently, as Director of Academic Support Services, she functions as a teacher, mentor, and advocate for scholars and coordinates Crossroads’ academic support systems, including daily tutoring, guidance, and intervention.
+An early and steadfast champion of Crossroads Foundation, Sr. Sandy Kiefer has been a part of our organization for 35 years, serving in every capacity from Counselor to Executive Director.
+Currently, she functions as a teacher, mentor, and advocate for scholars and coordinates Crossroads’ academic support systems, including daily tutoring, guidance, and intervention.
+During her time here, she has advised over 700 scholars!

 Sr. Sandy has been a member of the Sisters of St. Joseph of Baden for 50 years, during which time she has served as a missionary in the Amazon, a middle school teacher, and the principal of Holy Rosary School.
 Sr. Sandy also holds her B.A. in Education and Biology from Carlow University and a Master’s in Theology from Duquesne University.